goruck/alexa-ip-cam/README.md

 ### Setup Camera Local Recording

 Most modern IP cameras allow you to store a recording to a local drive triggered from motion detection or another event.
-This needs to be enabled to use the [Alexa Camera Recap API](https://developer.amazon.com/blogs/alexa/post/853661dc-b4f9-4c28-bc5f-1b81f00117bf/enable-customers-to-access-recorded-video-feeds-with-alexa-via-the-cameras-recap-api) which allows you to view those recordings.
+This needs to be enabled to use the [Alexa Cameras Recap API](https://developer.amazon.com/blogs/alexa/post/853661dc-b4f9-4c28-bc5f-1b81f00117bf/enable-customers-to-access-recorded-video-feeds-with-alexa-via-the-cameras-recap-api) which allows you to view those recordings.
 You'll need to change config.json to point the node.js app that processes events to the recordings and most likely the app itself to suit the particular way your camera stores recordings.

 ### Authenticate Yourself to Alexa with Permissions